tip-org/tools-paper/paper.md

 * Pick a conjecture, and a variable in that conjecture.
     - Generate proof obligations for proving the conjecture by induction on that variable.
-    - Translate each proof obligation to TPTP and send it to E (with a timeout).
+    - Translate each obligation to TPTP and send it to E (with a timeout).
-    - If all proof obligations are discharged, add the conjecture as an axiom to the theory.
+    - If all obligations are proved, add the conjecture as an axiom to the theory.
 * Repeat this process until no more conjectures can be proved, and print out the final theory.